CIT-daniellemendoza/cit281-lab7/README.md

 # cit281-lab7
 ```
-PurposeL Getting to know GitHub.
+Purpose: Getting to know GitHub.
 Create GitHub organization and repo, cloning repo, committing changes and pushing to GitHub
 ```

 Technologies Used: